OpenSolaris for System z: History

-OpenSolaris is based on Solaris, which was originally released by Sun Microsystems in 1991.
-Sun released the bulk of the Solaris system source code in OpenSolaris on 14 June 2005, which made it possible for developers to create other OpenSolaris distributions.
+OpenSolaris is based on Solaris, a UNIX-based operating system originally released by Sun Microsystems in 1991.
+Sun open-sourced the bulk of the Solaris system source code as OpenSolaris on 14 June 2005, which made it possible for developers to create other OpenSolaris distributions.
 Sine Nomine Associates began a project to bring OpenSolaris to the IBM mainframe in July, 2006.
 The project was named Sirius (in analogy to the Polaris project to port OpenSolaris to PowerPC).
-In April, 2007, Sine Nomine presented an initial progress report at IBM's System z Technical Expo conference.
+In April 2007, Sine Nomine presented an initial progress report at IBM's System z Technical Expo conference.

 At the Gartner Data Center Conference in Las Vegas, Nevada in late 2007, Sine Nomine demonstrated OpenSolaris running on IBM System z under z/VM.
-It was there that David Boyes of Sine Nomine stated that OpenSolaris for System z would be available "soon."
+It was there that David Boyes of Sine Nomine said that OpenSolaris for System z would be available "soon".

-At the SHARE conference on 13 August 2008, Neale Ferguson of Sine Nomine Associates presented an update on the progress of OpenSolaris for System z.
-This presentation included a working demonstration of OpenSolaris for System z.
-During this presentation he stated that while OpenSolaris is "not ready for prime-time" they hoped to have a version available to the public for testing "in a matter of weeks rather than months."
+At the SHARE conference on 13 August 2008, Neale Ferguson of Sine Nomine presented an update on the progress of OpenSolaris for System z, including a working demonstration.
+During this presentation he said that while OpenSolaris is "not ready for prime-time" they hoped to have a version available to the public for testing "in a matter of weeks rather than months."

-In October, 2008, Sine Nomine Associates released the first "prototype" (it lacks a number of features such as DTrace, Solaris Containers and the ability to act as an NFS server) of OpenSolaris for System z to the public.
-OpenSolaris for System z has a project page at OpenSolaris.org.
-OpenSolaris for System z is available for download at no charge, and is governed by the same open source license terms as OpenSolaris for other platforms.
-All source code is available; there are no OCO (object code only) modules.
+In October 2008, Sine Nomine released the first "prototype" of OpenSolaris for System z (lacking a number of features such as DTrace, Solaris Containers and the ability to act as an NFS server) to the public.
+OpenSolaris for System z had a project page at OpenSolaris.org.
+OpenSolaris for System z is available for download at no charge, governed by the same open source license terms as OpenSolaris for other platforms.
+All source code is available; there were no OCO (object code only) modules.

-The port uses z/Architecture 64-bit addressing and therefore requires an IBM System z mainframe.
-Because the port depends on recently defined z/Architecture processor instructions, it requires a System z9 or later mainframe model and will not run on older machines.
-It also will not run on the release version of Hercules mainframe emulator, the needed changes are included in the SVN version 5470 of Hercules.
+The port uses z/Architecture 64-bit addressing and therefore requires a mainframe running IBM System z.
+The port depends on z/Architecture processor instructions not supported on mainframe models older than System z9.
+It also will not run on the initial release version of the Hercules mainframe emulator; the needed changes are included in the SVN version 5470 of Hercules.
 It also requires the paravirtualization features provided by z/VM; it will not run on "bare metal" or in a logical partition (LPAR) without the z/VM hypervisor at Version 5.3 level or later.
-Also, because OpenSolaris uses a new network DIAGNOSE instruction, PTF VM64466 or VM64471 must be applied to z/VM to provide support for that instruction.
+Because OpenSolaris uses a new network DIAGNOSE instruction, PTF VM64466 or VM64471 must be applied to z/VM to provide support for that instruction.
 On 18 November 2008, IBM authorized the use of IFL processors to run OpenSolaris for System z workloads.

-The Register reported in March 2010 an email from an insider saying that: